drteeth/attend-elixir-talk/slides.md

 # Projections / Event Handlers

-* Populate caches/tables to handle queries from the UI
-* Built on the events from the Write side
 * Listens for Events and performs effects:
 * Writing to a cache, sending an email, etc
-* 1 elixir process per Projection

 ???